ericodle/GenreDiscern/README.md

   git clone https://github.com/ericodle/GenreDiscern.git
   ```

-You have now downloaded the entire project, including all its sub-directories (folders) and files.
-(We will avoid using Git commands.)

 ### Step 2: Navigate to the project directory
 Find where your computer saved the project, then enter: